A quiescent galaxy in a gas-rich cosmic web node at z~3: Discussion

-However, we note that H$\alpha$ spectral profile in the CGM of the galaxy shows complex and broad kinematics (Figs.~\ref{fig:lya_map_fullslitprof} \& \ref{fig:halpha_lya_1dspec}), suggesting that the large velocity dispersion measured from the Ly$\alpha$ spectra cannot be solely due to radiative transfer effects but also caused by turbulent gas kinematics.
+If sustained over a sufficiently long time, this turbulence in the CGM surrounding the Red Potato could help prevent the gas from efficiently accumulating within the galaxy, thus removing one of the necessary conditions for possibly further condensation and efficient star formation.
+We caution that such a scenario is intended for the specific case presented in this work, and that further studies are needed to examine whether it could be applicable to other high-$z$ quiescent galaxies.

-What could be causing and maintaining an increased turbulence level in the Red Potato's CGM?
+After justifying that the galaxy quiescence is more likely caused by the CGM turbulence preventing the gas from efficiently accumulating onto the galaxy (namely, the second scenario described above), we further discuss what could be causing and maintaining this increased level of CGM turbulence.
 One possibility could be linked to the previous history of the Red Potato itself, including ejective feedback episodes related to starbursts or AGN activity within the Red Potato which could have depleted its molecular gas reservoir and, at the same time, produced a turbulent CGM.
 Currently, there is no clear evidence of the presence of an active AGN in the Red Potato from Chandra or ALMA observations.
 At the same time, there is no clear evidence of strong outflows from the Red Potato, either in the form of broad or blueshifted components in [OIII] and CO emission lines or in the form of blueshifted absorption in the Na~D lines.
-As such, although ejective feedback episodes could have initiated the quenching, there is currently no clear evidence that they can maintain the continuous suppression of the Red Potato's star formation despite the presence of the ``cold"-gas-rich CGM, over the observed time-scales of a few hundred Myr (Fig.~\ref{fig:prospector_full}).
+As such, although ejective feedback episodes could have initiated the quenching, there is currently no clear evidence that they can maintain the continuous suppression of the Red Potato's star formation with the presence of the cool-gas-rich CGM, over the observed timescales of a few hundred Myrs (Fig.~\ref{fig:prospector_full}).